Paw Aware

 WooFDriver's Team Bootied Up

 I like to vary the trail surfaces we run including asphalt.
-Different surfaces can offer different but important aspects that with a good rotation of a variety of surfaces they can almost all contribute to developing and maintaining healthy paws, pads, nails and joint/muscles.
+Different surfaces can offer different but important aspects that with a good rotation of a variety of surfaces they can almost all contribute to developing and maintaining healthy paws, pads, nails, joint/muscles and bone density.

 It’s important to learn the way a particular dog runs and understand if there are issues causing abnormal or unnecessary pad wear that may be dog not surface dependent and then address accordingly.